-In general, for a given set of symmetries in a 2D theory, it is associated with a 3D (topological) theory that follows from gauging the set of symmetries.
+In general, a given set of symmetries in a 2D theory is associated with a 3D (topological) theory that follows from gauging the set of symmetries.
 For conventional discrete group symmetries with symmetry group $G$, the 3D theory corresponds to a topological gauge theory with gauge group $G$.
 More generally, for a rational collection of non-invertible symmetries, the ``gauged'' theory is a 3D TQFT\cite{Bhardwaj:2017xup, Lin:2022dhv}, which is the SymTFT.
 The Hilbert space of the SymTFT defined on a given 2D manifold $\Sigma$ provides a symmetry-preserving basis for the construction of symmetry-preserving 2D theories.
-In this light, the 3D background gravitational theory itself functions as the ``SymTFT'' for irrational 2D CFTs.
+In this light, the 3D quantum gravitational path integral itself functions as the ``SymTFT'' for irrational 2D CFTs.
 This SymTFT can be further used to carry out an RG flow that explicitly preserves topological symmetries\cite{Chen:2022wvy, Cheng:2023kxh, Hung:2024gma, Chen:2024unp}.
-Therefore, the holographic \textit{duality} can be understood as a manifestation of the non-perturbative \textit{symmetries} for theories at different scales along a topological symmetry preserving RG trajectory.
 We refer to this framework as ``topological symmetry-preserving quantum RG'' or ``SymQRG''.

-Let us briefly summarize the idea and explicit procedure behind SymQRG.
+Let us briefly summarize the idea and procedure behind SymQRG.
 Two concrete realizations of this framework are presented in Sec.~\ref{TTbar} for the continuum $T\bar{T}$ deformation, and in Sec.~\ref{tensor network} for the exact discrete real-space tensor network representation of 2D field theories.